ryancwalsh/donation_matcher_contract/README.md

 near state $MATCHER2 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"
 ```

+In the approximate expected amounts below (denoted with `~`), consider that the amounts will actually be slightly less because some funds will have been sacrificed as gas costs.

-(The result should reflect the values from above, and the CLI/Explorer should now also show Matcher1's balance as ~19.7 and Matcher2's balance as ~19.9.)
+(The result should reflect the values from above, and the CLI/Explorer should now also show Matcher1's balance as ~0.7 and Matcher2's balance as ~0.9.)

 ```
-near call $CONTRACT rescind_matching_funds "{\"recipient\": \"$RECIPIENT\", \"requested_withdrawal_amount\": \"0.002\"}" --accountId $MATCHER1 --gas=90000000000000
+near call $CONTRACT rescind_matching_funds "{\"recipient\": \"$RECIPIENT\", \"requested_withdrawal_amount\": \"0.02 Ⓝ\"}" --accountId $MATCHER1 --gas=90000000000000
 near view $CONTRACT get_commitments "{\"recipient\": \"$RECIPIENT\"}" near state $MATCHER1 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"
 ```

-(Matcher1 should now only have 0.298 committed to this Recipient.
-The CLI/Explorer should now also show Matcher1's balance as 0.002 more than it was.)
+(Matcher1 should now only have 0.3 - 0.02 = 0.28 committed to this Recipient.
+The CLI/Explorer should now also show Matcher1's balance as ~0.72.)

 ```
-near call $CONTRACT donate "{\"recipient\": \"$RECIPIENT\"}" --accountId $DONOR --deposit 4 --gas 300000000000000 near state $MATCHER1 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p" near state $MATCHER2 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"
+near call $CONTRACT donate "{\"recipient\": \"$RECIPIENT\"}" --accountId $DONOR --deposit .1 --gas 300000000000000 near state $MATCHER1 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p" near state $MATCHER2 |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"
 near state $RECIPIENT |  sed -n "s/.*formattedAmount: '\([^\\]*\).*'/\1/p"